ThisbeSchoJo/ThisbeSchoJo/README.md

 [![Goodreads](https://img.shields.io/badge/Goodreads-372213?style=for-the-badge&logo=goodreads&logoColor=white)](https://www.goodreads.com/thisbeschojo)

 ### Currently Working On:
-**[Still Strava](https://github.com/ThisbeSchoJo/still-strava)** — A peaceful outdoor social app for logging slow or sedentary nature-based activities like stargazing, foraging, and hammocking.
-Built with **React**, **Flask**, and **PostgreSQL**, it encourages appreciation of the outdoors and makes it easy to share simple, meaningful moments outdoors—something I especially valued while recovering from a recent ankle injury.
+**[Still Strava](https://github.com/ThisbeSchoJo/still-strava)** — A full-stack social platform inspired by Strava that allows outdoor enthusiasts to share and discover nature activities.
+Built with **React.js** and **Flask**, the app features interactive maps, photo galleries, and activity statistics, enabling users to document their adventures through activities like hammocking, rockhounding, and stargazing.
+The platform includes social features like likes, comments, and user profiles with activity dashboards, creating a community for nature lovers to connect and inspire each other.

 ### Technology Stack:
 <p align="left">